Hive-Academy/roocode-generator/task-tracking/TSK-008/EnhanceProjectAnalyzerWithTreeSitter/implementation-plan.md

 4. Modify `TreeSitterParserService.parse` to return the root `GenericAstNode`.
 5. Update `ProjectAnalyzer` to call the modified parser, collect the AST data, and populate the `astData` field in the final `ProjectContext`.
 6. Update unit tests to cover the new functionality and data structures.
+7. Add specific logging to verify `astData` is present in the final output object.

 **Files to Modify:**